ey7/project-three/README.md

 - Due to the way the code is set up, a registered user can now only login using lowercase letters.
 This is a quick fix due to time constraints, but would have to be improved for user authentication on a commercial production app.

 - I intially used the standard CK editor for the add and edit review screens, but then realized that the standard toolbar allows the user to upload content such as images that will not render correctly in the app.
-For this reason, I changed changed it to the basic toolbar which restricts users to a much smaller amount of options such as bold and italic text etc.
+For this reason, I changed it to the basic toolbar which restricts users to a much smaller amount of options such as bold and italic text etc.

 ## Content credits